 "Not Harry!
 Please … have mercy … have mercy… "

-Harry had a hand around the lock that would lower the railings and allow him to wobble towards his mother, but a sudden shrill of laughter stopped him.
-He looked on to see a bright green light, a color similar to his mother's eyes, shoot out from the stranger's wand and strike his mother.
-She had been standing only a few feet from him as he watched his mother fall, with a loud thump, to the floor.
+Harry had a hand around the lock that would lower the railings.
+He was getting ready to wobble towards his mother, but a sudden shrill of laughter stopped him.
+He looked up to see a bright green light, a color similar to his mother's eyes, shoot out from the stranger's wand and strike his mother.
+She had been standing only a few feet from him and he watched her fall, with a loud thump, to the floor.

 His eyes grew wide as he looked into the glassy eyes of his beloved mother.
 Her red hair fanned around her, as if protecting her head from the hard wood floor.
 He knew, somehow, that she would never rise again.
-She would never again sing him a lullaby to get him to sleep.
-She would never kiss him goodnight and tell him that she loved him.
+She would never smile again.
+She would never sing him to sleep again.
+She would never kiss him goodnight again.
+She would never again tell him that she loved him.

 He tore his eyes away from the person who fed him, comforted him, and protected him.
 Now, his gaze was directed to the man who took that person away.
 It was high time that 'goo goo' and 'gaga' gave way.
-Little Harry Potter was mad and he would not let this murderer forget to never cross him again.
-And as he watched another green light ignite from the murderer's wand, watching it fly towards him, he felt an odd sense of hostility in following the 'get hit and die' rule.
-He felt it touch his forehead; trying to enter his brain and take the soul embedded in his little one-year-old body.
+Little Harry Potter was mad, no, he was furious.
+And he would not let this murderer go without learning to never cross him again.
+Another green light ignited from the murderer's wand, he watched it fly towards him, and he felt an odd sense of hostility in following the 'get hit and die' rule.
+He felt the light touch his forehead, entering his brain and trying to take the soul embedded in his little one-year-old body.
 His eyes widened as he felt it break through an unknown barrier.
-Feeling something snap within him, he felt pain.
+Feeling something within him snap, he felt pain.
 But mostly, he felt anger.

-He glared at the man who murdered his mother in front of him, and lost that little piece of hope he had that his father would come to the rescue.
+He glared at the man who murdered, and lost that little hope he had that his father would come to his rescue.
 He felt his anger, desperation, and sorrow build inside of him.
-He threw all that he had into knocking the light that was being absorbed into his brain, out of his little body.
-It was no longer green but a curious brightness of white.
-And, a petrifying scream later, he smiled.
+He threw all of those feelings into knocking that green light out of his little body.
+But when it came out, it was no longer green.
+It was now a curious brightness of white.
+A petrifying scream later, he smiled.

 Five years had passed since that night, and little Harry never forgot how it felt when that eerie green light hit him.
-The only other thing he could remember was his anger… everything else seemed to blend into his forgotten memories but who could blame him?
+Everything else seemed to blend into his forgotten memories.
+But who could blame him?
 Even for a prodigious child or genius, remembering anything seen, felt, or heard at the age of one was difficult.
 Nevertheless, it irked him knowing that he had forgotten something so important.

 Harry watched intently as his Aunt Petunia showed him how to make breakfast.
-He was already mentally calculating the proportion of bacon to the cooking oil and best amount of heat and time to get the bacon to procure its best crisp.
+He was already mentally calculating the proportion of bacon to the oil, as well as the heat intensity and cooking time, to get the bacon to procure its best crisp.
 He turned her voice out and watched as eggs were scrambled next.
-He was so intense in watching and calculating that he did not notice his cousin push him from behind, effectively knocking into his aunt and making her drop the frying pan onto the kitchen floor with a loud clang.
-The food was spoiled and useless.
+He was so intense in watching and calculating that he did not notice his cousin push him from behind.
+He knocked into his aunt which, in turn, made her drop the frying pan onto the kitchen floor.
+With a loud clang, the food spilled everywhere.

-His uncle was not someone that had a very good handle on timing.
-But at that moment, Harry felt some doubt concerning that fact since this was the exact moment his Uncle Vernon entered the kitchen.
+His uncle was not someone that Harry had considered to have very good timing.
+But at that moment, Harry felt like he needed to revise his opinion, since this was the exact moment his Uncle Vernon entered the kitchen.

 Looking back on it, Harry thought that he was pretty lucky.
-He was supposed to go to the market but after the disaster with the bacon and eggs, he was removed the honor of helping Aunt Petunia shop for groceries.
+He was supposed to go to the market with his Aunt.
+But after the disaster with the bacon and eggs, he was removed the honor of helping her shop for groceries.
 That usually meant that he would be left home with a large pile of chores, or sent to Mrs. Figg and her numerous cats.
 But Mrs. Figg had a bout of flu and Dudley had a play date with a kid named Piers.
-His Uncle Vernon had been given the task to watch over him.
-To put it simply, Number Four was locked and Harry was kicked out for the afternoon.
+Only hiis Uncle Vernon would be home and would have been given the task to watch over him.
+To put it simply, as soon as his Aunt and cousin had left, Harry was kicked out for the afternoon.

-One day, he noticed a group of older kids and their nice teacher go outside to study the world around them.
+One day, he noticed a group of older kids and their nice teacher go out to study the world around them.
 This immediately caught his interest and any inkling he had of actually listening to his own teacher was gone.
-He was seated near the window so he heard the lessons and lectures that the class was studying.
-What he didn't know however was that this class was the advanced placement class and was studying way beyond even their age level.
+What he didn't know about that class, however, was that this class was the advanced placement class and they were studying beyond even their own age level.

 That was how he came to learn of the wonderful world of Physics.
 He learned that every action had an equal and opposite reaction, and that energy could neither be created nor destroyed but transformed.
 He learned of calculations way above addition and subtraction.
 He learned the laws of gravity and the acceleration rate of a free falling body.

-Harry looked down at his feet where a pebble was resting innocently on the ground.
+Now that Harry found himself outside with no Dursley supervision, he made his way to the park.
+He looked down at his feet where a pebble was resting innocently on the ground.
 He picked it up and held it in his hand, his arm outstretched before him.
 He let go.

-Ever since that day at the park, Harry spent a lot of time at the school library, reading thick texts of chemistry, physics, physical science, algebra, history, trigonometry and calculus.
-He was extremely happy that the high school and the elementary school libraries were combined so he was able to read books that he would not usually be able to access without a few raised eyebrows.
+After that day, Harry spent a lot of time at the school library, reading thick texts of chemistry, physics, physical science, algebra, history, trigonometry and calculus.
+He was extremely happy that the high school and the elementary school libraries were combined so he was able to read books that he would not usually be able to access.

 He didn't know how he did what he did, but he knew he was having fun.
 In the boys' toilets, he watched as he made water flow upwards.
 He made a fully-grown fly slowly de-age and become a maggot and then grow back.
 He made a spider unwind its own web, while dancing in the process.
 He walked on thin air five centimeters off the ground while his peers moved around him, oblivious.
+He had to admit that he liked the comments he was getting about how he seemed a bit taller.
 He was having so much fun.

-After their original music teacher went on her maternity leave, the new substitute, Ms. Robinson, asked the class to pick up an instrument and try to play it as part of the first lesson.
+One of the days during his experimentation, his class' music teacher went on her maternity leave.
+The new substitute, Ms. Robinson, asked the class to pick up an instrument and try to play it as part of her first lesson.
 The entire class was very excited.
 Harry and his classmates watched their teacher show them how to play each of the instruments in the room before asking them to try.
 Dudley picked the drums and whacked at it with all his might.
 Some of the other kids picked the piano and it became somewhat hard to listen to even for those who took lessons.
-They played the pieces they were taught, albeit a bit off key.
+They played the pieces they were taught, albeit some a bit off-key.
 Most of the class chose to play the guitar, and tried imitating rock stars they saw on television.

 Harry, on the other hand, picked up the violin.